moodymudskipper/typed/README.md

     user, they will see it in the code but will be able to use `?` just as before.
   - It might be slow
-  - I’d like to be more flexible than just asserting prototypes, supporting at least length would be nice, but more complex conditions too.
+  - We use `vctrs::vec_ptype` on the given prototype and the object to ensure their compatible, it’s not always satisfactory. expressions or functions ar not supported, the prototype of a factor necessarily contains the levels, the prototype of a dataframe necessarily contains the column names.
+I’d like to be more flexible (suggestions welcome).
+  - In particular, setting length as part of the type would be great, so we could define scalars for instance.
   - A class and printing method for these functions would be nice, to print the attributes in a prettier way, and to print the `?` better, maybe some fancy *{crayon}* stuff to highlight types.